quicwg/ops-drafts/draft-ietf-quic-manageability.md

 {{?I-D.ietf-quic-applicability}} recommends TCP fallback for other protocols that use QUIC, this is preferable to a connection suddenly black holing and timing out, as the recovery time is much longer for a black hole event.
-Furthermore, wide deployment of NATs with this behavior would make it risky to change Connection IDs in the internet, which would thwart various important protocol properties.
+Furthermore, wide deployment of NATs with this behavior hinders the use of QUIC's migration function, which relies on the ability to change the connection ID any time during the lifetime of a QUIC connection.

-It is possible, in principle, to encode the client's identity in a connection ID using {{QUIC_LB}} and explicit coordination with the NAT.
-However, QUIC-LB makes assumptions about endpoint mobility and common configuration in server infrastructure that are almost never valid in client/NAT architectures.
-Deploying such a system would include the administrative overhead while not solving the problem described in this section if the client changes networks.
+It is possible, in principle, to encode the client's identity in a connection ID using the techniques described in {{QUIC_LB}} and explicit coordination with the NAT.
+However, this implies that the client shares configuration with the NAT, which might be logistically difficult.
+This adds administrative overhead while not resolving the case where a client migrates to a point behind the NAT.

 Note that multiplexing connection IDs over a single port anyway violates the best common practice to avoid "port overloading" as described in {{?RFC4787}}.